ftlabs/audio-management/README.md

 Checking/unchecking a box will trigger a purge of the audio availability service's cache, so that all FT services that were using the asset will immediately become aware of the change.

+### Viewing rogue articles

+It is possible for an article to have been tagged by the `audio-articles` topic, but that we have never received, or do not currently have audio information for that article.
+In a production environment (an environment where the environment variable `NODE_ENV` is set to `production`), a banner will appear above the table to alert the user that the audio for this article has 'gone rogue'.

+To view these rogue articles on a development environment, add the query parameter `?showrogues=true` to the end of the URL for the dashboard, and they will appear.

 ## Environment Variables

 **DEBUG**